byromxyz/tube-status-map/README.md

 # Tube Status Map
-Renders an SVG map of the Tube, Overground, and DLR lines and (primitively) animates each line with its status.
+Renders an SVG map of the Tube, Overground, and DLR lines and (primitively) animates each line with a status.

 ## Logic
 Using the [TfL Status API](https://api.tfl.gov.uk/line/mode/tube/status), a ranking (No disruption, Minor disruption,